 4.1.
 Materials and samples fabrication

 For experimental testing, composite specimens were manufactured using an FDM 3D printer.
 Polylactic acid (PLA) filament (the matrix material) and continuous E-glass fiber (the reinforcing material) were used.
 Fig.6a shows a composite bio-inspired cellular structure manufactured using the FDM 3D printer.
-As shown in Fig 6, glass fiber is located in the direction of the struts of the unit cell and comes out of the nozzle with the PLA matrix simultaneously.
+As shown in Fig 6, a continuous glass fiber is located in the direction of the struts of the unit cell and comes out of the nozzle with the PLA matrix simultaneously.